epomatti/microservices-archetypes/README.md

 - An SDK required for integration with a 3rd party is available in only a few languages
 - A software dependency that needs to run on a specific operating system
-- A performance requirement requirement that may require a specific technology
+- A performance requirement that may be achieved only or more easily by a specific technology

+You may have you LoB services with a standard template, and eventually require some of them to be built in different technologies.

+![Elastic][6]

 ### Language